jrswtk/ContactsSpringMVC/README.md

 # Contacts (Spring MVC, JSP):

-Webapp to save the contacts (emails, phone numbers).
-It have access to database, where are saved contacts, users, data of registration and users profiles.
-Program allows on create the accounts, which must be confirmed by email.
-Admin have access to manage users accounts.
-To contacts can be added the images.
-Data of contacts are added and edited using the REST transfer.
+Webapp for saving contacts (emails, phone numbers).
+Program has an access to the database where are saved contacts, users, data of registration and profiles of users.
+Program allows on create an account which must be confirmed by email.
+Admin has an access to the management by the accounts of users.
+Images can be added to contacts.
+Data of contacts are being added and edit by REST.

 ### Technologies: